 Depending on the rule sets used, the Druid and Ranger may also have access to Revivify, but this should be verified with the dungeon master.

 Revivify is an important spell for most parties, but if no one plays a class that can cast it, the spell is off the table.
 This can limit the DM and the player group.

 A good option for keeping the pressure off of the players is to play one of these classes, especially if no one wants to use scrolls.
 Revivify can be turned into a scroll and sold or provided to the group.
 In some instances, this can add a more important element of resource management to the game.

 Yes, and specifically, a single diamond that is worth 300 gold pieces.
 Having a handful of lesser diamonds is not a sufficient component for the spell.
 This can be flavored in many ways for an explanation, but the easiest is that several diamonds cannot channel the same magic energy as a large one.

 It is also up to the table to decide, but in most instances, simply having the gold to cover the cost is not sufficient either.
 Now, this is a variant rule that can be used to avoid the excess bookkeeping of components but doing so makes the spell readily available multiple times to any reasonably equipped party.

 It is generally not possible to fail the casting of Revivify without some other cause to be unable to cast a spell or the specific scenarios presented in the spell description.

 There are numerous homebrew rules out there that make the use of the spell more difficult to succeed and rules that impose adverse effects on those revived by the spell.
 If you are considering using any of these rules, make sure to consult your group.

 It has been made available in several ways to keep anyone from having to play a certain class.
-While this is nice for players who always get stuck as the healer, it does reduce the importance of filling a role in a group.
+While this is nice for players who always get stuck as the healer, reducing the importance of filling a role in the group.
 Party balance has always been important, and this spell doesn’t change that.